GeekTrainer/learn-typescript/m07-organize-code-in-typescript/includes/3-exercise-organize-code-single-file-namespace.md

 TypeScript creates an easy-to-navigate hierarchy of nested namespaces.
 But, as your nested namespaces become more complex, you may want to create an alias to shorten and simplify your code.
 To do this, use the `import` keyword.

-Continue working in the TypeScript editor.
+Continue working in the code editor.

 1. Type `import greet = AllGreetings.Greetings`.
 This defines a new alias called `greet` that represents `AllGreetings.Greetings`.
 You can now use `greet` in place of `AllGreetings.Greetings` in your code.